-Apply now to get the Advantage!
+Find out how you can get the Advantage! \longrightarrow csu.edu.au/advantage

-csu.edu.au/advantage

 "The Charles Sturt Advantage early offer program was extremely simple to navigate.
 I loved how straightforward the questions were.
 I applied as I felt I had soft skills that were otherwise overlooked due to my quiet nature and personality.
 I was also approached by my school careers adviser who strongly suggested that applying for the program would be in my favour."